KabeerSandilya/RSVP/README.md

   - Input validation for RSVP submissions

 If you want, I can help you rotate any exposed secret and finish migrating to httpOnly cookie-based admin authentication on the front-end (no localStorage tokens).

+Note: the Supabase serverless function `supabase/functions/export-guests` has been decommissioned — export is now served by the Node server endpoint `/api/guests/export`.
+Deploy the Node server and use that endpoint for CSV downloads.